 Today you will be transferred to Cuiaba airport in order to catch the short internal flight to Campo Grande, (approx 1.5 hours) where a new local guide will be awaiting you.
-From here you will be transferred in a 4×4 vehicle to Embiara lodge (5-6 hours).
-The length of this journey is dependant on the amount of wildlife we see on the way.
+From here you will be transferred in a 4×4 vehicle to Barranco Alto lodge (5-6 hours).
+The length of this journey is dependent on the amount of wildlife we see on the way.
 There are excellent chances to see greater rhea (the largest species of flightless bird in the Americas), giant anteaters and other grassland species.
 We should arrive in the early afternoon and so you will be able to have an afternoon safari around the ranch to see some of its common wildlife.
 A short jeep safari or boat ride can often reveal Brazilian tapirs, giant anteaters, any of 3 species of deer, macaws and possibly a big cat.
 As you arrive you will be introduced to the local guides here as well as having some of the excellent food.

 Cristalino Jungle Lodge

 Cristalino Jungle Lodge is one of the best and most prestigious private reserves in all of Brazil.
-Set in 46 square miles of Atlantic Rainforest the lodge and whole reserve are run with sustainability in mind.
+Set in 46 square miles of Amazon Rainforest the lodge and whole reserve are run with sustainability in mind.
 The reserve has numerous hiking trails through the forests, these are great for birding as well as following monkeys through the trees.
 Canoeing is also permitted along the Rio Cristalino and its tributaries, allowing you chances to see both species of otter and Brazilian tapir.
 They also have numerous guided boat trips which can explore the river in more depth than a canoe.
 Along with these activities there are 2 canopy towers and a tree house which are all excellent places to set up camp and stake out the monkeys, birds and other mammals as they live in the tree tops and move around the forest floor usually out of sight of humans.
 You will have the use of your zoologist guide as well as local guides from the lodge to help find and identify the different primates.
 There are many species to be found here such as white-whiskered spider monkeys, white-nosed bearded saki, red-handed howler monkey, brown titi monkey, Snethlages marmoset and feline night monkey.
 Also in the canopy this lodge offers one of the best chances in the world of spotting the huge and powerful harpy eagle as there is a nesting pair resident to the reserve.
 As well as the primates the other commonly seen mammals here include Brazilian tapir, red-brocket deer, both neotropical and giant otters as well as the paca.
 Whilst here all your meals will be eaten at the accommodation (Luxury rainforest lodge – Cristalino Jungle Lodge).

-Today you will leave the Atlantic Rainforest and head to Alta Floresta to catch your return flight back to Cuiaba.
+Today you will leave the Amazon Rainforest and head to Alta Floresta to catch your return flight back to Cuiaba.
 On arrival in Cuiaba you will be taken to your accommodation (4* hotel- Amazon Hotel) and prepare for the 4th and final stage of this epic mammal watching holiday.

 Chapodao do Ceu

-Today after breakfast you will be transferred from Cuiaba to Chapodao do Ceu which is the the gateway town to Emas National Park and home to a large population of maned wolves.
+Today after breakfast you will be transferred from Cuiaba to Chapodao do Ceu which is the gateway town to Emas National Park and home to a large population of maned wolves.
 The drive is a long one, approximately 8 hours, (and on request we can break the journey up with an extra night in Rondonopolis (halfway from Cuiaba and Chapodao do Ceu) for private tours).
 There is no other way of accessing this remote park as there are no airports nearby.
 We will eat along the way and on arrival you will check into the accommodation and prepare to explore the park tomorrow (accommodation – 3-4* hotel).

 Emas National Park

 Over the next 3 days you will be exploring the wonderful grasslands of Emas National Park and trying to find its wildlife.
 By travelling through the park in an African style safari vehicle you will be raised above the grassland and in prime location to see maned wolves, giant anteaters, white-lipped peccaries and possibly pumas.
 Maned wolves are seen here more often than anywhere else in the world and we would be in the expert hands of Brazilian naturalists who understand this park better than anyone.
 They regularly see maned wolves, Brazilian tapirs and the endemic cone-billed tanager in the park.
 We will spend as much time you would like inside the park during the day.
 Bringing a packed lunch with us we would be able to stay here all day and this will increase our chances of seeing the maned wolf as they wander the grasslands in search of fruiting plants and termite mounds.
 Spotlighting is sometimes possible on the peripheries of the park, however in 2010 an uncontrolled fire swept through the park and afterwards spotlighting inside the park was banned.
 We will try to include some nocturnal activities but the well being of the wildlife and national park has to come first.
-After each day in the park we will arrive back at our accommodation (3-4* hotel) in Chapadao do Ceu in time for your evening meal and a good nights sleep.
+After each day in the park we will arrive back at our accommodation (3-4* hotel) for your evening meal and a good nights sleep.

 Today you will be transferred back to Cuiaba, we will make this in one shot again (8 hours) and on arrival you will check into the accommodation (4* hotel – Amazon Hotel) and have your farewell meal at the accommodation before your departure home tomorrow.